Mansab67/Quikkred/bluechip-finmax-main/EXPORT_FEATURE.md

 ## ✅ **What Was Implemented**

-The bluechipfinmax platform now has **comprehensive data export capabilities** for all dashboards, supporting PDF, Excel, and CSV formats.
+The Quikkred platform now has **comprehensive data export capabilities** for all dashboards, supporting PDF, Excel, and CSV formats.

 ---